ImY0mu/smmo-wiki-resources/en/community/discussion-boards.md

 Posting in the discussion boards awards a random amount of experience that scales with the player's level.

-## General etiquette
+## General Etiquette

-- No spamming
+- No spamming posts or replies.
-- No necro-ing (reviving threads more than a month old, with the exception of Suggestions category)
+- No necro posting (replying to threads more than a month old).
-- While old suggestions may be revived, don't bump suggestions similar to ones that have been denied or implemented by voting or replying to them.
-- Game rules apply
+- All game rules apply to the discussion boards.
+- Keep discussions respectful and appropriate.

 ## Categories

-**All discussions** shows all discussion topics.
+**Main**

-**General** is for all kinds of discussions that do not belong in the other categories.
+- General: for all kinds of discussions that do not belong in the other categories.
+- Trade: Post and discuss trade ads and player marketplace trades.
+- Help: Post general questions about the game.
+- Games and Competitions: Host games and competitions for the community to participate in.
+- Guilds: Discussion of guilds, including recruitment.

+**Other**
+- Introductions: Introduce yourself to other players and get to know each other.
+- Video games: Discuss about other games.
+- Television: Discuss TV shows and movies.
+- Music: Discuss songs and music.
+- Roleplay: Discuss and participate in roleplay topics.

+**Outdated (Moved to the SimpleMMO Official Discord)**
-**Suggestions** is where players may suggest new game features or improvement to existing features.
+- Suggestions: players may suggest new game features or improvement to existing features.

-> [!Note]
-> The suggestions system has been moved to the official SMMO discord server

-**Help** is where you may ask for help from fellow players.

-**Trade** is for all kinds of player trading activities, including auctions.
-Joke auctions are no longer allowed due to player abuse.

-For efficiency, include the following details if you are holding an auction:

-- Item name, stat and rarity
-- Base price
-- Minimum bid increment
-- Deadline

-**Roleplay** is as it says, for roleplaying.

-**Games and Competitions** is where players may host their own games and giveaways.
+- Bugs: Report bug reports that occur within the game.